facebook/create-react-app/packages/react-scripts/template/README.md

 1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Build your app by running `npm run build`.

-3. Move into the build directory by running `cd build`.
+2. Add the following scripts in your `package.json`:

+    ```diff
+      "scripts": {
+    +   "now-build": "GENERATE_SOURCEMAP=false react-scripts build",
+    +   "now-start": "serve --single build/",
+        "start": "react-scripts start",
+        "build": "react-scripts build",
+    ```

-4. Run `now --name your-project-name` from within the build directory.
+3. Run `now --name your-project-name`.
 You will see a **now.sh** URL in your output like this:

     ```
     > Ready! https://your-project-name-tpspyhtdtk.now.sh (copied to clipboard)